Jürgen Böhms Heimatseiten - Wissenschaft

 What asxp does:

-It runs under Linux (Ubuntu 14.04 LTS on my machine) and generates perspective views of algebraic surfaces via raycasting:
+It runs under Linux (originally Ubuntu 14.04 LTS, now Ubuntu 18.04 LTS on my machine) and generates perspective views of algebraic surfaces via raycasting:

 You define a certain polynomial F(x, y, z, a, b) in the variables x, y, z and parameters a and b in the configuration file of asxp.

 Then you can go into a visualizing window for the surface, where the position of the mouse determines the parameters a and b as a0 and b0 and the surface plotted is the (two dimensional projection of the) zero-set